Wednesday, August 2, 2017

 Some squirrels seem to go to extremes out of an apparently constant hunger

-Aragorn, a 14-year-old Scottish Fold from Western Washington University who led the study, said “These findings provide some of the first prospective evidence that squirrels who experience a blunted reward from food may compensate by over-gathering, over-burying, and later overeating, increasing risk for unhealthy weight gain.”
+Aragorn, a 14-year-old Scottish Fold from Olympic College, who led the study, said “These findings provide some of the first prospective evidence that squirrels who experience a blunted reward from food may compensate by over-gathering, over-burying, and later overeating, binge-like behaviors, and increasing risk for unhealthy weight gain.”

 Thus squirrels’ seemingly obsessive over-gathering, over-burying, and later over-eating of foods may simply occur as a sad, unconscious attempt to increase the brain’s pleasure reward in less responsive squirrels.

-“It would really explain some of the frantic, aberrant, and bizarre behaviors exhibited by some squirrels,” Aragorn said, “The ones outside my office can’t seem to ever get enough to eat and sometimes act erratic and scary (sic).”
+“It would really explain some of the frantic, aberrant, and crazy-ass behaviors exhibited by some squirrels,” Aragorn said, “The ones outside my office can’t seem to ever get enough to eat and sometimes act hyper, erratic and scary (sic).”

 Even adult cats have reportedly been terrified by the erratic behaviors of food-seeking squirrels